Skip to main content

 Frequently Asked Questions (FAQs)

-A PAN (Permanent Account Number) is a unique 10-digit alphanumeric identifier issued by the Income Tax Department of India.
-It is mandatory because it tracks all your financial transactions, helps the government process your tax filing, and is strictly required for basic tasks like opening bank accounts, getting a loan, and making mutual fund investments.
+A PAN or Permanent Account Number card is mandatory as it tracks all your financial transactions that helps the government to process tax filing and is strictly required for basic tasks (like opening bank accounts, getting a loan, and making mutual fund investments).

-Q2: How long does the online PAN application process take to complete?
+Q2: How long does it take for the online PAN application for physical PAN Card?

-If you apply via the standard online method through Protean eGov Technologies, it usually takes about 15 to 20 days for the physical plastic card to be printed and mailed to your home address.
-However, if you are an adult Indian citizen who has never been allotted a PAN, you can apply for an instant e-PAN using your Aadhaar card on the Income Tax portal, and the digital card is generated in less than 10 minutes.
+If you apply via the standard online method through Protean eGov Technologies, it usually takes about 15 to 20 days for the physical pan card to be printed and delivered to your home address.

 Q3: What happens if I accidentally lose or misplace my PAN card?